-Knee joint is a major weight bearing joint of the body, used (and abused) during day to day activities, sporting activities, dancing, adventure activities, etc.
+Knee joint is a major weight-bearing joint of the body, used (and abused) during the day to day activities, sporting activities, dancing, adventure activities, etc.

 There are multiple ligaments around the knee joint, out of which 4 are extremely important.